Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/PACKAGE_UPGRADE_PLAN_2.md

 ## Suggested order

+Status: the Spring Boot 3 / Gradle 8 maintenance items in this plan have been reviewed and carried out where appropriate.
+No further major-platform update work is planned until the 2027 review.

 1. Spring Boot 3.5.x patch maintenance across all three packages.
 2. Kafka stack updates within the Spring Boot 3-supported version range.
 3. Manager persistence and API library updates within Spring Boot 3 compatibility.